Saturday 27 July 2024

 But Roosevelt had wearied of pushing Churchill on self-determination for India, failing in his repeated efforts of 1940-42, always brusquely rejected by Churchill.

-Because America thought it needed British India so as to supply the Japs 'over the hump'.
+Because America thought it needed British India so as to supply the Chinese 'over the hump'.
 The Thais, in alliance with the Japs, had cut off the Burmese route.
 Still, it must be said, British military performance was so shitty in 1943 that one can't blame Congress for preferring comfy jail cells.

 IN THE PITHY language of the Chinese classics, Confucius advises: “The beginning of wisdom is to call things by their proper name.”